sungsoo/sungsoo.github.io/_posts/2017-02-24-how-to-prepare-and-deliver-a-great-ted-talk.md

 ---
 layout: post
-title: How to Prepare and Deliver a great TED talk
+title: How to Prepare and Deliver a Great TED talk
 date: 2017-02-24
 categories: [computer science]
 tags: [presentation]